Kendra McDonald, Clinic Assistant, Full-Time

 Mitzi Berkland, Office Manager

 Mitzi has been a resident of Madison County, Iowa, all of her life.
 She grew up on her family farm and helped her father with his cow-calf operation until February of 2012 when he retired from that part of the business.
 In her younger years she was actively involved in 4-H showing hogs, cattle and dogs.
 She graduated from Winterset High School and Buena Vista University where she received a BA degree in Accounting , with a minor area of concentration in Management.
 She has worked in the animal health care field since August of 2000.
 Her interests at work include financial management and analysis, animal behavior and radiology.
 She enjoys working at Cedar Creek Animal Clinic because every day is different and her hard work helps to promote the care and well being of animals.
 In 2015 she was awarded the Healthcare Team Service Award for leadership that advances the care of animals and people by the Iowa Veterinary Medical Association.
-In her free time she enjoys spending time with her husband, Kelly; family and friends; going fishing; traveling to Alaska, northern Minnesota and Wyoming; flowers and gardening; photography; cooking; and training and showing dogs.
-She recently became a member of the Des Moines Obedience Training Club and has earned 4 titles competing with her dog Karma.
-She is also an acitve member of the Madison County chapter of Bras For The Cause.
-The Berklands have a rescued German Shepherd mix named "Karma", a rescued Walker Hound/ Beagle mix named "Annie", a Lab mix named “Sadie”, and 1 cat named “Sage”.
+In her free time she enjoys spending time with her husband, Kelly; family and friends; going fishing; traveling to Alaska, northern Minnesota, South Dakota and Wyoming; flowers and gardening; photography; cooking; and training and showing dogs.
+She is a member of the Des Moines Obedience Training Club and has won multipe titles competing with her dog Karma.
+She is also on the board of Directors and serves as Treasurer for Lucky Paws of Madison County.
+The Berklands have a rescued German Shepherd mix named "Karma", and a rescued Walker Hound/ Beagle mix named "Annie".

 Cedar Creek Animal Clinic